San Diego Theft Lawyer

 - Suspension or revocation of a professional license

 According to the NASP, one out of 48 people are apprehended for shoplifting.
-Only about half of those stopped are turned into the police and legally prosecuted.
+Only about half of those stopped are charged with a crime and legally prosecuted.

 - Usually, shoplifting is committed on a whim and rarely pre-determined.
 Many people who go to the store don’t walk in to steal.
 Often, harsh economic circumstances drive a person to shoplift after they feel they have limited options left.
 Many people don’t steal for the thrill but do so because of an economic need.
 That is echoed by the fact that some of the most stolen items include baby formula, meat, and clothing.

-Whether you shoplifted due to financial need, on an impulse, or you genuinely forgot to pay for an item, it can be said with confidence that having knowledgeable legal aid on your side will be of great benefit.
+Whether you shoplifted due to financial need, on an impulse, or you genuinely forgot to pay for an item, it can be said with confidence that having a knowledgeable San Diego theft lawyer on your side will be of great benefit.

-Cases involving shoplifting or theft charges are difficult and nuanced.
-Even an unjust accusation requires the assistance of a dedicated San Diego theft and shoplifting attorney.
+Cases involving theft charges are difficult and nuanced.
+Even an unjust accusation requires the assistance of a dedicated San Diego theft attorney.
 Dod fits that description and can assert a number of defenses, including:

 - The lack of intent to steal